Semaglutide and Type 2 Diabetes

 Ghrelin and Leptin (6)

-Ghrelin and Leptin are two hormones that greatly influence appetite and the sensation of fullness.
-Often referred to as the “hunger hormone.”
-Ghrelin is responsible for many functions, including playing a key role in metabolism through glucose and insulin regulation.
+Ghrelin and Leptin are hormones that greatly influence appetite and the sensation of fullness.
+Ghrelin is often referred to as the “hunger hormone.”
+It is responsible for many functions, including playing a key role in metabolism through glucose and insulin regulation.

-Ghrelin, produced in your stomach, signals your brain when you are hungry, and results in increased food intake.
+Ghrelin, produced in your stomach, signals your brain when hungry and increases food intake.

-Leptin, conversely, is produced in your fat cells, and signals to the brain when you have eaten enough (by a decrease in appetite).
+Leptin, conversely, is produced in your fat cells and signals to the brain when you have eaten enough (by decreasing your appetite).

 Glucagon-like peptide-1 receptors